Which Swimming Tow Float Should I Choose for Open Water Swimming?

 Safety Features

-Another thing to consider when choosing a tow float is the safety features that are integrated into the float or that can be attached to the float.
-The main safety features to consider are lights, a whistle, and handles.
+The final thing to consider when choosing your float is whether it has integrated extra safety features or if these features can be added to your float.
+This includes safety lights, a whistle, and handles.

 Summary